Alleyz15/DonorLedger/README.md

 - Logs in with the seeded admin account.
 - Reviews NGO applications.
-- Approves or rejects campaign applications.
+- Approves or rejects campaign applications from the campaign detail page, which shows full NGO info, fund allocation, contract address, and linked vendors.
 - Reviews vendor KYC.
 - Approves or rejects vendors.
-- Reviews evidence and AI fraud results.
+- Reviews evidence with Gate 3 (AI Screening) and Gate 4 (Beneficiary Confirmation) labels.
+- AI fraud score shown as a colour-coded progress bar — green below 60, amber 60–85, red above 85.
 - Approves or rejects disbursement.
+- Confirms beneficiary receipt independently of the NGO, which updates donor tracker to COMPLETED.
-- Can view alerts, audit logs, campaigns, NGOs, vendors, and evidence reviews.
+- Can view alerts with severity colour coding, audit logs, campaigns, NGOs, vendors, and evidence reviews.

 ## Demo Accounts